manuelbomi/Enterprise-Data-Architecture-with-dbt----dbt-Core-and-DuckDB/README.md

 ##### Zero Infrastructure: DuckDB can run locally, in the browser, or embedded in applications.
 No need for a server or cloud cluster to spin up.

-#####  <ins>Enterprise benefit<ins>: Ideal for development, testing, prototyping, or edge analytics without provisioning infrastructure.
+#####  <ins>Enterprise benefit</ins>: Ideal for development, testing, prototyping, or edge analytics without provisioning infrastructure.
 Lowers costs and accelerates development cycles.